era/tinylang/README.md

 # TinyLang

-TinyLang is a simple template language done while streaming at twitch with @Karreiro.
-It's a simple tree-walk interpreter.
+TinyLang is a template language build as a simple tree-walk interpreter using PEST.

 One of the design decisions is that you cannot assign new values to variables inside the template file.
 So you cannot write something like `{% a = 2 %}`, you